RobotML/RobotML-documentation/HowToUseRobotML/tutorial/proposeSolution.rst

 Now we should link the component's communication port.
 Open the *CarAuto_SystemArchitecture* diagram and select the connector tool from the right tools menu.
 Connect the differents system in this order:

+- *GPS/CurPosition* port to *Navigation/Cartography module/CarPosition* port,
-- *Navigation/CarPosition* port to *Naviagtion/GPS/CurPosition* port,
+- *Navigation/Distance* port to *Navigation/Cartography module/DestPosition* port,
 - *Navigation/DestPosition* port to *Navigation/Cartography module/DestPosition* port,
 - *Propulsive/Velocity* port to *Propulisve/Engine/Velocity* port.